Why is my AC system freezing up?

-How long your unit has been running and the area of the leak play a role in whether you should repair or replace your AC system.
+How long your equipment has been working and the spot of the leak play a role in whether you should repair or replace your AC system.

-Dusty evaporator coil—Over time, the evaporator coil attracts dirt and causes issues resembling a dusty filter.
-You’ll gradually lose airflow until your system freezes or halts cooling.
-You’ll need to get in touch with Atmostemp Service Experts to take care of the problem.
+Filthy evaporator coil—Over time, the evaporator coil gets dirty and causes issues much like a clogged filter.
+You’ll gradually lose airflow until your system freezes or quits cooling.
+You’ll need to call Atmostemp Service Experts to take care of the problem.

 Broken blower motor or relay—A blower motor running at the wrong speed or not running at all can result in freezing.
 It could also be intermittent, starting at maximum speed and slowing down after it gets too hot.
 Or a relay might force it to start one time and not the next.
-In either case, you will need to contact Atmostemp Service Experts to correct the trouble.
+In either case, you will need to contact Atmostemp Service Experts to correct the issue.

-Requesting annual AC maintenance or heat pump maintenance may help you avoid this malfunction.
-Our pros will thoroughly examine and clean your unit, which usually allows us to spot little troubles before they turn into major troubles.
+Booking annual AC maintenance or heat pump maintenance can help you avoid this issue.
+Our pros will thoroughly check and clean your equipment, which usually allows us to locate minor troubles before they cause huge troubles.